joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-07-19-tortoise-hare.md

 ### Insight

 On the regulation issue road that doesn't magically extend by $12$ miles every minute, the problem is a bit simpler.
-Because the Hare can cover $5/4$ as much ground as the Tortoise in the same amount of time, they should wait until the distance the Tortoise has to go is $4/5$ of the distance that the Hare has to go.
+Because the Hare can cover $25\%$ more ground than the Tortoise in the same amount of time, they should wait until the distance the Tortoise has to go is $4/5$ of the distance that the Hare has to go.
 In other words, $4/5\times 10\,\text{miles} = 8\,\text{miles}$.

 As it happens, this is the key to the magical road as well.